Reaching out to feed the hungry in Mid-coast Maine

 We were established to serve the towns of Damariscotta, Newcastle and Nobleboro,

 On November 11th, Bill Maloney held his first Job Club support group.
 The objective of the group is to help clients learn skills that will help them find employment.

 SULLY'S EXTRAORDINARY DOGS

 Again this year, Jim Erskine (owner of Sully's Extraordinary Dogs) has given local residents and vacationers an opportunity to not only have a great hot dog, but to also donate to the food pantry.
 He leaves a jar on the table and patrons are free to donate, if they wish - with absolutely NO pressure.
-So far in 2014, he has received over $1130 - which he has given to pantry to help cover the cost of feeding the ever-increasing number of people in need.
+This year, he has received over $1130- which he has given to the pantry to help cover the cost of feeding the ever-increasing number of people in need.
 Thank you, Jim, for making this opportunity available!

 CHANGE TO SNAP

 On October 1st a new change went into effect.
 The change means that able bodied adults without dependents, between the ages of 18 and 50 will be limited to three months of SNAP benefits in a 36 month period.
 The 3-month time limit does not apply to individuals who are: (1) working or participating in an FS/SNAP approved work or training program for at least 20 hours per week; (2) medically certified as physically or mentally unfit for employment; (3) responsible for a dependent child or caring for an adult with a disability; (4) pregnant; (5) participating in a substance abuse treatment program; or (6) attending approved school at least half time.